logicly-au/pmhc-mds-user-documentation/doc/faqs/system/yes-phn.rst

 How can I delete a record I have previously uploaded?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can not delete an invitation once is has been successfully uploaded (IE not in test mode).
+You can not delete an YES-PHN invitation once is has been successfully uploaded
+(IE not in test mode).

 .. _yes-phn-upload-error-faq: